ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Choosing timezone](images/g020/debian_vm_install_os_installer_choosing_timezone.webp "Choosing timezone")

-20. After a few more loading bars, you'll advance to the step for disk partitioning:
+20. After a few more loading bars, you advance to the step for disk partitioning:

     ![Disk partitioning options screen](images/g020/debian_vm_install_os_installer_disk_partitioning.webp "Disk partitioning options screen")

-    **Be sure of choosing the SECOND guided option** to give the VM's disk a more flexible partition structure with the LVM system, like the one you have in your Proxmox VE host.
+    **Be sure of choosing the SECOND guided option** to give the VM's disk a more flexible partition structure with the LVM system, like the one you have in your Proxmox VE host:

     ![Second option chosen at disk partitioning](images/g020/debian_vm_install_os_installer_disk_partitioning_second_option_chosen.webp "Second option chosen at disk partitioning")